marksowell/Caldera-Reports/README.md

     ```bash
     python generate_report.py /path/to/your/report.json
     ```
-    The script will generate a PDF file named caldera_report.pdf in the current directory.
+    The script will generate a uniquely named PDF file in the current directory, incorporating the operation's name with the report generation's date and time.

 ## Output
-The script outputs a PDF document titled `caldera_report.pdf` that includes:
+The script dynamically creates a PDF document with a filename in the format `operation_name_caldera_report_YYYY_MM_DD_HHMMSS.pdf`.
+Each report includes:
 - Host information such as hostname, username, and IP addresses.
 - Details of executed commands, their status, and timings.